🚧 Deprecation notice 🚧

 install.packages("safejoin")

-Install from GitHub
+Install development version from GitHub:

 Example